What Adventists Believe About the Trinity

 Photo by Pixabay on Pexels

-Details about the development of the Trinity in early Christianity have been blurred by time.
+Details about the development of the Trinity doctrine in early Christianity have been blurred by time.

-However, we do know that as the early church spread out over the world, many false doctrines began to enter into it.
-In fact, even while the New Testament writers were still alive, false doctrines—especially about the nature of Jesus—had already arisen.
+However, we do know that as the early church spread out over the world in the first few centuries AD, many falsities or misunderstandings began to enter into it.
+In fact, even while the New Testament writers were still alive, false doctrines—especially about the nature of Jesus—had already begun to circulate.

 The apostle John, one of the writers of the New Testament, warned specifically about such an error: